harrisonjansma/Portfolio/README.md

   <p align="center">
 <a href="https://www.linkedin.com/in/harrisonjansma/"><img src="images/Linkedin.PNG"></a></p>

   <p> Since I am twenty-three years old and entering into a masters program, I have little industry experience in data science.
-I have got around the lack of access to production systems by making my own.</p>
+I have got around this lack of access by making my own production systems.</p>
   <p>Thanks largely to the availability of cheap computational resources, I have deployed several servers on DigitalOcean to host my website, build Machine learning enviornments, and house databases.
 By doing this I have gained practical real-world experience that is highly relevant in industry.</p>